 At some point in time, many people have been faced with the possibility of unethical companies or their decision to follow an unethical business practice.
 These practices give companies bad reputation, and the way we respond may involve making very challenging decisions.
-In some cases, we have to expose the unethical business practices, making the outside knowing what is happing to the world.
+In some cases, we have to expose the unethical business practices, making the outside knowing what is happening to the world.
 The truth is that not every company follows regulations.
-Below we give words about legal basis and some cases helping to know more unethical business practices.
+Below we give words about legal basis and some cases helping to know more unethical practices.

 Part 1: What Is Unethical Business Practice?